n3s0/n3s0.github.io/_posts/2021-03-14-the-python-challenge.md

 ```
 g fmnc wms bgblr rpylqjyrc gr zw fylb. rfyrq ufyr amknsrcpq ypc dmp. bmgle gr gl zw fylb gq glcddgagclr ylb rfyr'q ufw rfgq rcvr gq qm jmle. sqgle qrpgle.kyicrpylq() gq pcamkkclbcb. lmu ynnjw ml rfc spj.
 ```

-### Solution

-This is a cipher text challenge.
-In this case, deciphering the text requires that you shift all of the letters in the cipher text by two and ignoring special characters and white space.
-So, G will be I for example.
-This can be done by hand.
-But, it's a programming challenge.
-Need to write a script so the challenge can be solved using a programming language; Python specifically.

-More will be comming soon.